Gender Pay Gap Reporting in 2022: International Women's Day update

 Given the potential impact on an employer's brand reputation, recruitment and retention of staff, it is vital that compliance and messaging around an employer's GPG are managed carefully.

-Please continue to monitor our GPG hub where we will provide further updates, resources and guidance for employers.
+Please continue to monitor our Gender Pay Gap Hub where we will provide further updates, resources and guidance for employers.
 For further information in relation to this topic, please contact Triona Sugrue, Knowledge Lawyer or any member of the ALG Employment team.